The beautiful Lake Taupo is about the size of Singapore – more of an inland sea really.

-- Take an exhilarating jet boat ride to Huka Falls, where more than 220,000 litres of water thunder over the cliff face every second from the Aratiatia Rapids.
+Just north of Lake Taupo you'll find New Zealand's most visited attraction, the magnificent Huka Falls, where more than 220,000 litres of water thunder over the cliff face every second.